TheHive-Project/CortexDocs/installation/install-guide.md

 ./sbt clean stage
 ```

-This operation may take as it will download all dependencies then build the back-end.
+This operation may take some time to complete as it will download all dependencies then build the back-end.
 This command cleans any previous build files and create an autonomous package under the `target/universal/stage` directory.
 This package contains Cortex binaries with the required libraries (`/lib`), configuration files (`/conf`) and startup scripts (`/bin`).

 Binaries are built and stored under `Cortex/target/universal/stage/`.
 You caniInstall them for example in `/opt/cortex`.